SPIRe Internship Programme

 Information for students

-The UCD School of Politics and International Relations (SPIRe) has established an internship programme for graduate students undertaking MA programmes in Politics, International Relations, International Political Economy, International Development and Peace and Conflict.
-You can either opt for a masters thesis or an internship for at least 480 hours, typically undertaken from June to August.
-Students doing an MSc will focus on the research element of the degree and are therefore excluded from the internship programme.
+The UCD School of Politics and International Relations (SPIRe) has established an internship programme for graduate students undertaking MA programmes in Politics, International Relations, International Political Economy, International Development, Peace and Conflict, MEconSc European Public Affairs and Law and MSc Human Rights.
+You can either opt for a Masters thesis, or an internship for at least 480 hours, typically undertaken from June to August.
+Discounting the MSc Human Rights, students doing any other MSc will focus on the research element of the degree and are therefore excluded from the internship programme.

-Note that internships are in principle during the summer months and not during the teaching term - therefore, some of the opportunities outlined below might not be suitable.
+Note that internships are in principle completed during the summer months and not during teaching term - therefore some of the opportunities outlined below might not suit.

 Information for host organisations

-UCD SPIRe has established an internship programme for graduate students undertaking MA programmes within the school.
+UCD SPIRe has established an internship programme for graduate students undertaking primarily MA programmes in the school.
 These internships are designed to provide our students with a unique opportunity for professional development and to apply their knowledge in real-world situations.

 - Have an explicit research focus or project(s) which will be defined in an agreed Learning Contract between the student, the host organisation and the UCD SPIRe staff member coordinating the internship programme.
 The Learning Contract will also specify the nature of the duties to be undertaken, the learning objectives associated thereto, the host’s proposed management of the internship and reporting requirements.